mrbusche/matthewbusche.com/_posts/2017-05-27-filtering-amazon-wishlist-items-with-price-drops.md

   - amazon wishlist
 ---

 Amazon has recently changed their filters on wish list items so you can no longer view items with price drops (useful for books) or sort price from low to high.
-I wrote up some fairly crappy JavaScript that scrolls to the end of your wish list then removes all the items that don&#8217;t have &#8220;Price dropped&#8221; in the div.
+I wrote up some fairly crappy JavaScript that scrolls to the end of your wish list then removes all the items that don't have &#8220;Price dropped&#8221; in the div.
 I sometimes need to run the code more than once to get all items to be removed, so this is far from perfect, but works for what I was intending it to do.
 If you have a few hundred items on your list it will take a few seconds to run the script, but each subsequent run should run pretty quick.

 Update: I added this to [github](https://github.com/mrbusche/amazonPriceDrops).